Most policy holders find it difficult to understand what an insurance excess is.

 For example, if you drive an old, cheap car it might not be advisable to increase your excess.

 After all, you do not intend to pay out more than your car is worth.
+Get more information about cheap auto insurance.

 What is car hire excess insurance?